src-d/blog/content/post/hercules.v4.md

 We [topologically sort](https://en.wikipedia.org/wiki/Topological_sorting)
 the nodes of our DAG and traverse it starting from the root.
-Each time we suspect that an edge can be removed we traverse backwards from the children until we reach the node we have already visited.
+Each time we suspect that an edge can be removed we traverse backward from the children until we reach the node we have already visited.
 If that node is the same as the parent then indeed we can remove the edge.